maximushugus/multicat-for-OpenWrt/README.md

 export LD_LIBRARY_PATH=$TOOLCHAIN_DIR/usr/lib

 export PATH=$TOOLCHAIN_DIR/bin:$PATH

+export CC=$TOOLCHAIN_DIR/bin/mipsel-openwrt-linux-gcc

+export LD=$TOOLCHAIN_DIR/bin/mipsel-openwrt-linux-ld
 3) Go in the directory of the sources of this repository
-4) Cross-compile the libev with these commands :
+4) Cross-compile the libev with this command :

-make CC=folder-of-the-SDK/staging_dir/toolchain-architecture-to-change_gcc-number-to-change_musl/bin/architecture-openwrt-linux-gcc LD=folder-of-the-SDK/staging_dir/toolchain-architecture-to-change_gcc-number-to-change_musl/bin/architecture-openwrt-linux-ld
+make
 5) The "multicat" file created is the binary for your architecture